x

 It is extremely important to know your rights after a dog bite incident in Virginia.
 Otherwise, you may let a negligent pet owner off the hook for causing your injuries.
 Do not pay for your medical bills and lost wages yourself until you explore your potential right to file a lawsuit.

-With the help of a Richmond personal injury attorney, we can help you recover financially from your attack.
+With the help of a Richmond personal injury lawyer, we can help you recover financially from your attack.
 A dog bite injury claim against the pet owner could give you the financial compensation you need during this hard time.

 Virginia’s Dog Bite Laws